-- Recommended: Nasopharyngeal (NP) swab (Dacron-tipped with a plastic or aluminum shaft) in viral transport media (VTM).
-If VTM is unavailable UTM, Amies, or RNAse free Saline may be substituted.
+- Recommended: Nasopharyngeal (NP) swab (Flocked, Dacron-tipped with a plastic or aluminum shaft) in viral transport media (VTM).
+(Clinician collected)

 - Sputum or other lower respiratory specimen such as bronchoalveolar lavage or aspirate.
 (Induction of sputum is not indicated) (Does not need VTM)

 - For postmortem testing, collect an NP swab in viral transport media (VTM).
 If autopsy is performed also swab the bronchioles of each lung and place in a single VTM tube.
 CDC Postmortem testing guidance is available at https://www.cdc.gov/coronavirus/2019-ncov/hcp/guidance-postmortem-specimens.html